happner/happner-ansible-orchestration/README.md

         + happn-cluster
             + app - a lightweight node app containing minimal code to start a cluster node
             + deploy - a set of Ansible scripts and Docker file for orchestrating the deployment of the app
-        + happner-cluster
-            + app - a lightweight node app containing minimal code to start a cluster node
-            + deploy - a set of Ansible scripts and Docker file for orchestrating the deployment of the app
                 + playbooks - the starting point for kicking off a build
                 + roles
                     + cluster_image_build - files required to deploy a cluster